yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 - An outside lumber company has planted its stake in the local forest, and pays the town handsomely.
 - Workers and their families have arrived, bringing with them their religion and customs.
 - “Strange sightings” have raised tensions between the villagers and the new families.
-- **Reb Schlomo** and his congregation have resorted to an ancient practice meant to protect the town from both outsiders and potential threats.
+- **Rav Leib** and his congregation have resorted to an ancient practice meant to protect the town from both outsiders and potential threats.
 Their efforts may have summoned a far worse threat to the town, with dire consequences.

 ## The Dawn Plague
 - Thirty-three years ago, a hunting party from **Motal** found themselves lost in the **Blue Forest**, eventually taking their rest in a place haunted by bodiless Dybbuks.
 By morning, all were possessed.